xsojka04/xsojka04/README.md

 ## My Work
 - Check out my repositories to see what I've been up to!
-- I'm particularly proud of Eurocamp repository, unfortunately, this repository is private and not a technical masterpiece.
-I created it in a rush and now I maintain it for free.
-It is for a good cause after all.
-Czech it out [here](https://eurocampy.eu/).
+- I'm particularly proud of Soicheek repository.
+It is a silly project I started at the end of 2023 to try Blazor with .NET 8, GitLab CI/CD (build, test, deploy), and Docker.
 - I recently founded the company Mjays Software Solutions with which I push my side projects to the world and allows me to experiment with new technologies as a full-stack developer regularly.

 ## Let's Build Something Amazing Together